October 9 – New Zealand prepares to reopen earlier next year, says government

 However, the government remains vigilant so that, for the time being, travel into this island nation is severely limited.
 When it does open up, however, it provides much to attract those who love adventure, nature, and distinctive culture.

-NEW ZEALAND Reopening for Tourism: Updates Archives (June, May, March 2021)
+NEW ZEALAND Reopening for Tourism: Update Archives

 June 3 – New Zealand to open quarantine-free travel bubbles with several Pacific Islands soon.

 New Zealand and Australia are reportedly discussing the possible expansion of their existing quarantine-free Trans-Tasman travel arrangement to include a number of Pacific Islands.
-It would include New Caledonia, Tahiti, Fiji and Tonga for now.
+It would include New Caledonia, Tahiti, Fiji, and Tonga for now.

-Prime Ministers Jacinda Ardern and Scott Morrison met in Queenstown last week to join efforts on a Australian trade dispute with China, and also to discuss the future of travel in a post-pandemic world.
+Prime Ministers Jacinda Ardern and Scott Morrison met in Queenstown last week to join efforts on an Australian trade dispute with China, and also to discuss the future of travel in a post-pandemic world.

 “We are very focused on supporting our Pacific family, and the idea of a bubble that goes beyond New Zealand and Australia is a real possibility,” said Morrison to reporters.